Millie writes in, describing her interesting system of making herself save:

 For one, you can match your current payment schedule – only a few days later – and simply transfer a bit less than you bring in.
 So, if you have a paycheck that comes in every week for $400 on Fridays, you can have a transfer the following Tuesday or Wednesday for $350 to your checking account.
 This will leave behind $50 each week in your account, which will really build up.

-For another, you can slowly spread out your paychecks.
 For example, if you’re paid every two weeks (26 times a year), you can have the transfer happen on the 1st and 15th of each month for the amount of your paycheck – $400 – which would be 24 times a year.
 This would leave behind the two “extra” checks you get each year – a total of $800.

 Or you can do both.
 If you have a weekly paycheck that’s $400 (52 checks a year), set up four transfers a month at $350 (48 transfers a year).
 This leaves behind $50 each time you make a transfer – a total of $2,400 over a year – plus the extra four checks – $1,600 a year – for a total savings of $4,000 over the year.